overview

-Okayama Castle is one of Japan's 100 most famous castles, and was built by Ukita Hideie, a relative of Toyotomi Hideyoshi who served as one of the Five Elders at a young age.
-The three-story, six-storey castle tower, a rare scalene pentagon in Japan, is also affectionately known as the "Crow Castle" due to its black clapboard exterior.
+Okayama Castle is one of Japan's 100 Famous Castles and was built by Ukita Hideie, a relative of Toyotomi Hideyoshi who served as one of the Five Great Elders at a young age.
+Its three-story, six-tiered keep, which has a rare irregular pentagonal shape, is also affectionately known as "Crow Castle" due to its black clapboard exterior.

-displays was supervised by Okayama-born historian Michifumi Isoda, who provides a clear introduction to the charms and characteristics of Okayama Castle, the achievements of its successive lords, and the origins of the city of Okayama, while also introducing new insights.
+displays content was supervised by Michifumi Isoda, a historian from Okayama City.
+It clearly introduces the charm and characteristics of Okayama Castle, the achievements of its successive lords, and the origins of the city of Okayama, while incorporating new findings.

-As the potential of castles as tourism resources is being re-evaluated nationwide, meeting tourism demand, including inbound tourism, is cited as a major challenge for this project.
+Across Japan, the potential of castles as tourist resources is being re-evaluated, and in this project, responding to tourism demand, including inbound tourism, is a major challenge.

-Additionally, we received a request to create a historical displays that emphasizes the female perspective, as historical displays tend to be male-centric.
+In addition, we received a request to create a historical displays that emphasizes a female perspective, in contrast to historical displays that tend to portray history primarily from a male-centric viewpoint.

 - open